ryanwevans/what-makes-the-web-possible-v-000/README.md

 At its core, these five components make the internet possible.
 To recap:

 1. The internet allows browsers and servers to connect to each other.
-2. Browsers and server interact with an agreed-upon protocol: HTTP.
+2. Browsers and servers interact with an agreed-upon protocol: HTTP.
 3. Content is represented as HTML documents.
 4. HTML documents are published by web servers.
 5. HTML documents are viewed using web browsers.